Page cover

 Eligible feedstock

 Eligible types of feedstock are silicate rocks that also contain alkaline materials.
 This includes minerals such as olivine, pyroxene, and plagioclase feldspar, and rocks such as basalt, dunite and peridotite.
-Removals from carbonate feedstocks are currently excluded.
+Removals from carbonate feedstocks are currently excluded, but may be added in future revisions of the present methodology.

 The quantity of feedstock applied must comply with jurisdictional regulations on nutrient and metal additions to soils (e.g., national fertilizer guidelines).
 The frequency of application is determined by the Project Developer but is restricted to the extent that a robust sampling and MRV plan can effectively distinguish overlapping weathering signals from successive spreading events.